GiorgiTchkadua/covid-19-data-analysis/README.md

-# covid-19-data-analysis
-SQL queries for analyzing COVID-19 data across various locations, focusing on key metrics such as new cases, deaths, population, infection rates, and trends over time.

 # COVID-19 Data Analysis - SQL Queries

 This repository contains SQL queries designed to perform data analysis on COVID-19 statistics.
 The project aims to explore and process data related to COVID-19 deaths, cases, population statistics, and trends over time, categorized by location (countries and continents).